Anirudh-RV/ImageAnnotation/README.md

     b.
 If available then allow to continue
     c.
 Login

-// TODO:
-2. Authenticate SignIn
+4. Authenticate SignIn
   a.
 Check for the username / the email
   b.
 Authenticate the password
   c.
 Login

+// TODO:
 3. Maintain SignIn throughout the Session / till SignOut

 NOTE : Use MongoDB for checking and Go API for connection, check JWT for authentication